 In addition to actions under the four pillars, the Opioid Action Plan calls for ongoing monitoring of opioid-related trends followed by early warning and response, as required.
 The Plan also highlights the need to address stigma surrounding substance use and addiction and the importance of agency participation and collaboration.

-Given the complexities of the opioid crisis, the OERW members from the prevention, harm reduction, treatment and first response sectors recognize the importance of working together to address the harms of opioids in York Region.
+Given the complexities of the opioid crisis, the CODRC members from the prevention, harm reduction, treatment, first response and other sectors recognize the importance of working together to address the harms of opioids in York Region.

 How to Participate